-To reduce RAM usage, you should also convert your InnoDB tables to MyISAM.
-RAM is a very important factor to worry about when running in a virtual environment.
-InnoDB uses a high amount of RAM and is recommended you avert using it.
-This might impact load times slightly, but it also allows the converted database tables to be accessed with a much lower memory footprint.
-You can change these formats with any SQL UI such as PHPMyAdmin.
+To reduce memory usage, you should convert all of your InnoDB tables to MyISAM if you have any.
+Memory usage is a very important factor in your server environment.
+InnoDB suffers from high memory usage, and we recommend that you avoid using it.
+This can impact load times slightly, but it allows database tables to be accessed with a much smaller memory footprint.
+You can change this with any SQL UI like PHPMyAdmin.

 For MySQL 5.6.6+, disable performance_schema.
-This is turned on by default and tends to use a lot of RAM!
+This is turned on by default and tends to use a lot of memory!

 To disable performance_schema:

-Instead of using compress backups, use incremental backups.
+Instead of using compressed backups, use incremental backups.
+This will take more space but perform better.
 You can configure this in WHM directly at:

 WHM >> Home >> Backup >> Backup Configuration